How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-PMS-Morphine Sulfate is no longer being manufactured for sale in Canada.
-For brands that may still be available, search under morphine sustained release.
+pms-Morphine Sulfate SR is no longer being manufactured for sale in Canada.
+For brands that may still be available, search under flutamide.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?